SylvainDruaux/Calculator/README.md

 * Decimal separator and display based on national writing conventions.
 * Adaptive output based on screen orientation and number length:
     * Limitation of the maximum number of characters allowed:
-        * If the limit is reached:
-            * Automatic font adjustment when adding the minus sign.
+        * The font will automatically adjust when the limit is reached and a minus sign is added.
-        * If the limit is exceeded:
-            * Convertion of the number in scientific notation.
+        * The number will be converted into scientific notation if it exceeds the limit.
 * Buttons' behavior, similar to the official Apple app:
 	* Rounded buttons and a Gray/Blue color palette.
     * Animation effects according to the type of touch event.